Conrado Vega

 Conrado M. "Conrad" Vega (June 22, 1938 – December 26, 2010) was an American politician and educator.

+Early life and education

-Born in South St. Paul, Minnesota, Vega received his bachelor's degree from University of St. Thomas and taught social studies at Lakeville High School.
+Born in South St. Paul, Minnesota, Vega received his bachelor's degree from University of St. Thomas.

+Career

+Vega taught social studies at Lakeville North High School.
 He was the first Hispanic state senator in Minnesota.
-He served in the Minnesota State Senate from 1977 to 1985 as a Democrat.
+Vega served in the Minnesota Senate from 1977 to 1985 as a Democrat.